 - Directions to Ranken Technical College.

 - The classes are being held on the main Ranken campus at 4331 Finney Avenue, St. Louis, in Building G108.
-Please ask the security guard at the entrance to point out the building and where to park.
+Ask the security guard at the entrance to point out the building and where to park.

 What is required of local auto shops to participate in the program?